Open Your Heart And Home

 Do I have to be home with the dog all day?

 No. Many foster family members are employed outside the home and still provide a quality environment for the dog.
-We do require that any time you are unable to directly supervise the foster dog that he or she must be confined to a small, secure area preferably a training crate.
+We do require you to ensure the dog has a safe area while you are away from home or when the dog is unsupervised to avoid property damage and potential issues with other pets.
+Acceptable methods of providing a safe area include using a crate, baby gate, or separate space inside the climate controlled foster home.
 This results in a safe, secure place for the dog and keeps concern for the foster family’s safety and home in the forefront.

 Do I need a fenced yard?